FAQs

 2. What is the difference between the types of shade cloth?

 We have three basic types of cloth we use right now.
 The thicker shade cloth is between 86% and 95% shading (meaning it blocks that much sun) which might be the most helpful for most plants.
 We also have the 60% shade cloths that allow 40% sun through and have a more open weave to allow more rain to come through as well.
-We also have some 100% shade cloth with the shimmers we use with the small shade holders but it isn't really meant to be an outdoor cloth and the color will fade (but they are still pretty).
+We also have some 100% shade cloth with the shimmers we use with the small shade holders but it isn't really meant to be an outdoor cloth and the color will fade to a nice antique silver (but they are still pretty).

 4. How do I decide where to place my Shade-A-Rella?